 T-Shirts are $25 + $5 shipping.

-A shortlist of talent presented over the years includes Pat Metheny, Eliane Elias, The Yellowjackets, Claudia Acuña, Bill Frisell, Kenny Barron, Gonzalo Rubalcaba, Lucy Woodward, Ray Anderson, Joey DeFrancesco, Kim Prevost, Kevin Mahogany, James Williams, Greg Osby, Frank Vignola, David Sanchez, Bobby Watson, Bob Dorough, Sheila Jordan, and Danilo Perez.
+A shortlist of talent presented over the years includes Pat Metheny, Eliane Elias, The Yellowjackets, Claudia Acuña, Bill Frisell, Kenny Barron, Gonzalo Rubalcaba, Lucy Woodward, Ray Anderson, Joey DeFrancesco, Kim Prevost, Kevin Mahogany, James Williams, Frank Vignola, David Sanchez, Bobby Watson, Bob Dorough, Sheila Jordan, Aubrey Logan, Steve Wilson, Conrad Herwig, and Danilo Perez.

-...Walton Arts Center, Crystal Bridges Museum of American Art, George's Majestic Lounge, 21C Hotel, Bordino's, Teatro Scarpino, Eureka Springs Auditorium, and the University of Arkansas.
+...Walton Arts Center, Crystal Bridges Museum of American Art, The Momentary, Botanical Gardens of the Ozarks, The Railyard, George's Majestic Lounge, Eureka Springs Auditorium, The Thaden School, and the University of Arkansas.

-Our ongoing activities include The Summer Jazz Concert Series, Jazz All-Stars Youth Ensemble, Jazz Jam for local musicians, advanced study scholarships, and artist support for performance, recording, and educational projects.
+Our ongoing activities include The Summer Jazz Concert Series, Jazz All-Stars Youth Ensemble, Jazz Jam for local musicians, and artist support for performance, recording, and educational projects.

 Robert's life in music for over four decades has forged a permanent presence for jazz within the Northwest Arkansas cultural landscape.